 HOUSTON — (October 10, 2018) — After a sizzling summer of home sales and rentals, the Houston housing market cooled in September, showing no apparent lingering effects of Hurricane Harvey as it did in August.

-According to the latest monthly report prepared by the Houston Association of Realtors (HAR), a total of 7,343 homes sold in May compared to 6,678 a year earlier.
-On a year-to-date basis, home sales rose 3.6 percent versus May of 2015.
-New listings buoyed inventory levels from a 3.0-months supply to 3.6 months.
+According to the latest monthly report from the Houston Association of REALTORS® (HAR), 6,548 single-family homes sold in September compared to 6,953 a year earlier.
+That represents a 5.8-percent decline.
+On a year-to-date basis, however, home sales are running 5.6 percent ahead of 2017’s record volume.

-May sales of all property types in Houston totaled 8,703, up 7.1 percent from the same month last year.
-Total dollar volume for properties sold in May rose 7.3 percent to $2.4 billion.
+September sales of all property types totaled 7,842, a 4.4-percent decrease over the same month last year.
+Total dollar volume was down 3.5 percent at $2.2 billion.

-An increase in new listings in May boosted single-family homes inventory, with levels climbing from a 3.0-months supply to 3.6 months.
-For perspective, housing inventory across the U.S. currently stands at a 4.7-months supply, according to the latest report from the National Association of Realtors (NAR).
+Single-family homes inventory remains constrained, reaching a 4.0-months supply in September versus the 3.9-months supply a year earlier.
+For perspective, housing inventory across the U.S. stands at a 4.3-months supply, according to the latest report from the National Association of REALTORS® (NAR).

-HAR also breaks out the sales figures for existing single-family homes.
-Existing home sales totaled 6,190 in May, up 9.1 percent versus the same month last year.
-The average sales price edged up 1.6 percent year-over-year to $277,957 while the median sales price rose 2.4 percent to $211,000.
+HAR also breaks out sales data for existing single-family homes.
+Existing home sales totaled 5,485 in September, a decline of 4.6 percent versus the same month last year.
+The average sales price fell 0.5 percent to $279,043 while the median sales price rose 0.5 percent to $219,900.

 Townhomes and condominiums also experienced a sluggish month in September, as sales slid 6.1 percent with 511 units sold versus 544 a year earlier.
 The average price tumbled 6.6 percent to $191,967 and the median price was flat at $159,450.
 Inventory rose from a 3.9-months supply to 4.4 months.